Reward Models Inherit Value Biases from Pretraining: Related Work

-\paragraph{Biases from Pre-training} Recent work has highlighted the importance of pretraining for alignment. \cite{maini2025safety} show that safeguards during pretraining reduce vulnerability to malicious attacks relative to post-training approaches; they argue post-training requires the model to (ineffectively) ``unlearn'' harmful patterns acquired in pretraining. \cite{o2025deep} and \cite{chen2025pretraining} demonstrate that filtering pretraining data is effective in reducing risks from adversarial attacks. \cite{qi2024safety} argue that current safety finetuning practices are ``shallow'' and leave models vulnerable to jailbreaks. \cite{korbak2023pretraining} pretrain LLMs in line with human preferences, and demonstrate that this outperforms post-training alignment.
+\paragraph{Biases from Pretraining} Recent work has highlighted the importance of pretraining for alignment. \cite{maini2025safety} show that safeguards during pretraining reduce vulnerability to malicious attacks relative to post-training approaches; they argue post-training requires the model to (ineffectively) ``unlearn'' harmful patterns acquired in pretraining. \cite{o2025deep} and \cite{chen2025pretraining} demonstrate that filtering pretraining data is effective in reducing risks from adversarial attacks. \cite{qi2024safety} argue that current safety finetuning practices are ``shallow'' and leave models vulnerable to jailbreaks. \cite{korbak2023pretraining} pretrain LLMs in line with human preferences, and demonstrate that this outperforms post-training alignment.
 These empirical results relate to a stream of research that has demonstrated that models trained with stochastic gradient descent exhibit robust ``simplicity biases'' \citep{jain2024bias, shah2020pitfalls, nakkiran2019sgd}, whereby they first learn simpler functions that can explain patterns in the data; exclusion (or over-inclusion) of certain perspectives in pretraining can lead to class imbalances that cause robust biases downstream. \cite{fulay2024relationship} observe political bias in RMs but leave the source as an open question; \cite{xiao2025algorithmic} show that bias can propagate through KL-regularization during post-training and propose mitigations.
 Our work identifies pretraining as the source of RM bias, and reveals that regularization addresses only half the problem, since RMs themselves inherit biases that directly inform the post-training reward.
+In concurrent work, \cite{murthy2026inside} trace value trade-offs in LLMs through RLHF, and similarly find that the choice of base model has a persistent impact, with the largest gaps occurring at initialization and narrowing, but not converging, over the course of training -- just as we find in our own experiments training RMs.